 CHATTERJI: We’re going through some permanent changes in the way the economy works, and businesses could take the lead in addressing some of the consequences.
 We look to business for job creation.
 Yet I’ve found that although entrepreneurs create value, technology entrepreneurs don’t usually need to hire a lot of people.
 Online travel sites destroyed travel agent jobs.
 Netflix disrupted Blockbuster, which employed 60,000 people at its peak in 2004, and most of those jobs were lost by the time Blockbuster folded 10 years later.
 Education and retraining for people who lose jobs due to technological disruption should be a high priority and something the business world approaches more thoughtfully.

 Could there be ways that business leaders might help with government retraining programs?
 They might, for example, provide more insight into how to make the folks in some of these programs as qualified as possible for jobs that are actually out there.
-Right now there seems to be a large disconnect between the success of our retraining programs and the fact the businesses still have trouble finding qualified people to hire.
+Right now there seems to be a large disconnect between the success of our retraining programs and the fact that businesses still have trouble finding qualified people to hire.

 S+B: If you’re a CEO, what’s in it for your company if you get more involved with the public sphere?